On May 25 1973, a Saturn IB rocket roared into the sky above Florida’s legendary Cape Canaveral.

 “I could even do cardiopulmonary resuscitation if it were necessary.”

 Fortunately, it never came to that with a dislocated finger the most serious ailment any of the three astronauts picked up on Skylab.

 Still, knowledge from the range of medical experiments the astronauts conducted on the three Skylab missions went on to form the foundation of NASA’s space medicine approach for decades to come.

 “It was a good mission, a beautiful medical data set,” Kerwin told the NASA Johnson Space Centre Oral History Project, in 2000.
 “Still, I think, the best, most complete medical data set on nine people that exists for weightlessness.”

-Kerwin would go on to lead NASA’s medical support program for the early Space Shuttle programme, and was involved in the investigations into the Challenger disaster in 1986.
+Kerwin would go on to lead NASA’s medical support program for the early Space Shuttle program, and was involved in the investigations into the Challenger disaster in 1986.
 Leaving NASA in 1987, the former astronaut would later manage a medical research company that helped build the crew healthcare system on the International Space Station.

-These days, physicians are common amongst the astronaut corps.
+These days, physicians are common in the astronaut corps.
 As recently as 2015, Dr. Kjell Lindgren served six months on the International Space Station, while NASA offers four-week aerospace medicine clerkships to American med students twice a year (the next deadline is June 1).